stefaleon/RN-AwesomePlaces/README.md

 &nbsp;
 ## Adding Static Images

 * Store an image for each *place* object.
 For now import the same image from the *assets* folder.
 Configure *ListItem* to display it.

+&nbsp;
+## Using Network Images

+* Use the *uri* property to get the path to a web image.